 Strategically located adjacent to the State Capital, the Parole Town Center is a key economic engine for the region, home to some of the largest employers in Anne Arundel County.
-Within the Town Center, key employment nodes include the County Government office complex on Riva Road, Anne Arundel Medical Center, Annapolis Towne Centre, and Westfield Annapolis Mall.
-Overall, Parole Town Center hosted 33,600 employees in 2020, projected to grow to nearly 40,000 employees by 20406; however, emerging trends with teleworking and online retail may impact these general numbers.
+Within the Town Center, key employment nodes include the County Office Complex on Riva Road and Truman Parkway, Anne Arundel Medical Center, Annapolis Towne Centre, and Annapolis Mall.
+Overall, Parole Town Center hosted 33,600 employees in 2020, projected to grow to nearly 40,000 employees by 2040; however, emerging trends with teleworking and online retail may impact these general numbers.